BaikgrpKAIST/PredictorToolkits/README.md

 Energy profile plotter provides the automatic generation of energy profiles editable in ChemDraw.

-Energy profile plotter was originally developed by Dr. Florian Mulks using Google colab (dGogh).
+Energy profile plotter was originally developed by Dr. Florian Mulks using Python in Google colab (dGogh).
-Then, it was rewritten in Python by Dr. Jinhoon Jeong and implemented into PredictorToolkits (Java) by Mina Son & Hoimin Jung.
+It was adapted in Python by Dr. Jinhoon Jeong and implemented into PredictorToolkits (Java) by Mina Son & Hoimin Jung.